SymfonyCasts/design-patterns/sfcasts/factory-families.md

 php bin/console app:game:play -c up-up-down-down-left-right-left-right-b-a-start
 ```

-And don't forget to pass the cheat code!
 Hey!
 Look at that!
-There's our
-`Ultimate cheat code activated!` message.
-And if we battle... we *won* in just
+There's our `Ultimate cheat code activated!` message.
+And if we
-*two rounds*!
+battle... we *won* in just *two rounds*!
 Cheat codes for the win!

 Up next: Let's see how the *factory pattern* is used in the *real world*.